alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-12-23-entering-jannah-is-by-bounty-of-allah.md

 lang: en
 category: [afterlife]
 note: true
-excerpt: "Jannah cannot be the corresponding reward for one's good deeds.
+summary: "Jannah cannot be the corresponding reward for one's good deeds.
 In other words, deeds, however great they may be, are not enough a price for entering Jannah.
 Rather, doing good deeds should be accompanied by Allah's forgiveness and mercy in order to qualify for entering Jannah."
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz